 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 iDrive offers what might be the best cloud backup and best cloud storage services in a comprehensive, user-friendly package that even lets you backup all of your PCs, Macs, mobiles, and tablets from the convenience of a single account.

 Personal plans come in 5TB, 10TB, 20TB and 50TB forms, and Team plans are available for anywhere between five and 100 users, offering 1TB per person.

 Larger companies will benefit from the Business plan, offering as little as 250GB or as much as 50TB per person, with an unlimited number of users.

-The pricing strategy does make iDrive a very reasonable proposition, although the cost does go up for those that need the business features – such as user management and so on.
-At the higher tiers it becomes a more expensive solution than the likes of Google Drive and Dropbox, though it does offer a more comprehensive set of features to justify the higher price tag.
+The flexible and tailored pricing strategy does make iDrive a very reasonable proposition, although the cost does go up for those that need the business features – such as server backup.
+At the higher tiers, it becomes a more expensive solution than the likes of Google Drive and Dropbox, justified by its wider set of features.

 1. IDrive is the best cloud storage provider

 IDrive, the cloud backup veteran, delivers tons of storage online for an incredibly small outlay.
 10TB for $3.98 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.

 iDrive: Pricing & plans

 iDrive used to offer 5GB of free storage with no credit card required - making it one of best free cloud storage solutions for casual users.
 Now, you get an even sweeter deal: 10GB free cloud storage, which is among the best free offerings of any cloud service.
 Services and features are more limited in this case, though.